davebonds/fb-dynamic-ads-real-estate/readme.md

 Documentation on Facebook Dynamic Ads here: [https://developers.facebook.com/docs/marketing-api/dynamic-ads-for-real-estate/catalog](https://developers.facebook.com/docs/marketing-api/dynamic-ads-for-real-estate/catalog)

+Support for this plugin is handled on [Github](https://github.com/davebonds/facebook-dynamic-ads-real-estate).

 ## Installation ##

+1. In the 'Plugins' menu in WordPress, search for Facebook Dynamic Ads for Real Estate
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 ## Frequently Asked Questions ##

+### How do I access the listing catalog XML file? ###

+The plugin adds a new feed url at yourdomain.com/feed/fb-catalog/

+### How do I have create a listing catalog with more than the default 10 listings? ###

+The feed template supports a query parameter of ?numposts=X - where X is the number of listing posts to display.

-### Will this plugin support this or that? ###
+### Will this plugin support other real estate listing plugins? ###

-Eventually.
+Not likely unless there is an overwhelming interest to do so.

 ## Screenshots ##

-1.
+1. Coming soon

 ## Changelog ##

 ### 1.1.0 ###
-* Add metabox to listing edit screen to select fields formatted for listing catalog feed (availability, property type, listing type)
+* New: Added metabox to listing edit screen to select fields formatted for listing catalog feed (availability, property type, listing type)
+* New: Added availability, property type, and listing type fields to XML
+* New: Added 'neighborhood' field to XML (uses locations' default taxonomy)
-* Add settings to input Facebook account identifiers
+* New: Add settings to input Facebook account identifiers

 ### 1.0 ###
 * Initial release